 - Salvation was given by grace to people such as Abel, Enoch, Noah and Abraham long before the old covenant people of Israel (Hebrews 11:5-12).
 In Galatians 3:8, Paul says God “announced the gospel”—the new covenant—“in advance to Abraham.”

 The fact that the new covenant existed before the old has many implications for us.
 As Christians, we would want to look to that which came first—to the real thing—as our authority for truth and that in which we put our hope.
 That’s the new covenant.
 We would not look to the old covenant, which was but a temporary imitation—a copy or shadow.

 Since the old covenant has become obsolete, it would of itself not determine how we should worship God.
 The old covenant institutions—temple, Levitical priesthood, law etched on stones, various worship regulations and the sacrificial system—would not be normative for us under the new.
 That is, we would not determine what must be done under the new covenant by looking at the institutions of the old.
 The book of Hebrews makes this clear.
 So does Paul in his letters.

 Shadow and reality

-The new covenant did not come into existence with Christ’s death, resurrection and coming of the Spirit (although that is when the old covenant ended), nor did it come into existence with Abraham.
+The new covenant did not come into existence with Christ’s death, resurrection and coming of the Spirit (although that is when the old covenant ended), nor did the new covenant come into existence with Abraham.
 The new covenant came into existence as God’s original purpose for the human race.
-For us, only one conclusion is possible: The very old “new” covenant is our authority for how we are to live our lives in Christ and the framework – through Christ – of our faith.
+Even from before the beginning of time, God has purposed and promised to be gracious to all humanity, to bring us into a joy-filled, never-ending relationship with Father, Son and Spirit.